 First there's no way to access voicemail on the main screen; text messages, recent calls, and AT&T music, but no voicemail.
 Also the touchpad can be a bit unresponsive and I mean just a bit; not completely unresponsive, just quirky at times.
 Thankfully it's usually spot on, on the first touch.
 Also, only two colors to choose from: pink or blue.
 Finally the camera, while takes great pics, is a bit cumbersome to use with the clamshell-style.
 Sometimes your fingers get in the way of the lense, or it's just awkward to hold.

 I've let others play with the Impact, just to gauge a response.
-Those that own iPhones, once the open up the Impact, start touch the screen.
+Those that own iPhones, once they open up the Impact, start touching the screen.
 To me, it's just too damn funny.

 If smartphones are a bit too overwhelming, or you need something basic yet still keeping all the features of a fully functional mobile phone, then look no further than Pantech's Impact; it has a great style and very to use and get in to.
 Out of TOV 5 stars I give the Impact a 4.5 and it's been Valkor tested and TOV Approved.